AshmitGurung/Stock-Market-price-prediction/README.md

 Handles:

--Loading stock data using yfinance.
+-Loading stock data using yfinance.<br>
 -Scaling and splitting data for training and testing.